-A content gap analysis is the process of finding topics, questions, formats or stages of the buyer journey that your current content does not cover well enough.
+A content gap analysis is the process of finding topics, questions, formats or stages of the buyer journey that your current content does not cover well enough — in traditional search and on AI platforms.
 It helps you see where you are missing demand, where competitors are meeting needs you are not and where your own library is too thin, outdated or misaligned with search intent.

 - A content gap is not just a missing keyword.